thabo104/appstore-alexa-docs/_includes/content/english/fire/fire-app-builder-customize-analytics-tags.md

     The values on the left map to the analytics tags in AnalyticsTags.java.
 The values on the right map to the new values for the tags.

     If you add a tag that is not customizable, you will see a warning in the logs indicating that the tag cannot be customized.
 The customization will be ignored.

+{% include tip.html content="If you want to track additional attributes from your feed that aren't used in the Fire Builder UI, see [Track Feed Attributes That Aren't Used in Fire App Builder][fire-app-builder-track-additional-attributes]." %}